Vyridian/vxlisp/features.md

 ## Potential to simultaneously write native android and IOS without middleware like flutter or react native

 Since vxlisp compiles to JavaScript, it should already support react native integration.
 If I compile to Dart, flutter could be supported.
-Alternatively, we could be very agressive and compile native android and IOS Swift code.
+Alternatively, we could be very agressive and compile native android Kotlin and IOS Swift code.
 Hmm...